A Rational Decision Maker Takes An Action Only If The

 These examples demonstrate how rational-choice tools can be operationalized effectively, but their success hinges on more than just technical implementation.
 Operationalization demands integration with organizational workflows and data ecosystems.
 This often involves:

-• Data Infrastructure: strong pipelines for gathering, cleaning, and feeding relevant data into models.
+• Data Infrastructure: solid pipelines for gathering, cleaning, and feeding relevant data into models.

 • User Interface Design: Accessible dashboards and visualizations that translate complex model outputs into actionable insights for decision-makers.